 The spirit of service, however, is an entirely different matter.
 Service expects nothing in return other than the well-being of the one we are serving.
 True service requires absolute selflessness, something even beyond altruism, for in service, the benchmark is not on whether you are acknowledged or special.
 Instead, your goal is to devote everything you’ve got to serve the cause that matters to you.
 Read more here.

 On the path of meditation, how is a true friendship with the mind formed?

 The art of taming your mind requires that you build a healthy and functional relationship with your mind.
 The joy you then experience is the same as having a beautiful relationship with your loved ones.
 You begin to experience a true friendship.

 When a certain thought is raging, we can’t just hammer at our mind and deliver relentless blows of instructions (shut-up mind and let me meditate), self-doubt (will I ever be able to tame this thing?) or, guilt (why can’t my mind ever be quiet?).

-You must love yourself enough to not defile yourself, you must value yourself so you don’t ignore what your body and mind need, you must treat yourself with respect because without these things, it will be impossible to develop a kindful relationship with yourself.
+You must love yourself enough not to defile yourself, you must value yourself so you don’t ignore what your body and mind need and you must treat yourself with respect because without these things, it will be impossible to develop a kindful relationship with yourself.
 Read more here.

 There were four members in a household.
 Everybody, Somebody, Anybody and Nobody.
 A bill was overdue.
 Everybody thought Somebody would do it.
 Anybody could have done it but Nobody did it.Don't leave empty-handed, consider contributing.